indico/indico/docs/source/installation/config.rst

 .. data:: SMTP_USE_CELERY

-    If disabled, emails will be send immediately instead of being handed to a Celery background worker.
+    If disabled, emails will be sent immediately instead of being handed to a Celery background worker.
 This is often more convenient during development as you do not need to run a Celery worker while still receiving emails sent from Indico.